vellascogabriel/Data_Science_and_Machine_Learning_Exercises/README.md

   -  .IPYNB file: The file with the analysis.

-  -  Image file: In the images we have the graphs of the analysis, classification diagrams e etc.

   -  CSV file: Dataset worked in the data analysis.

   -  Python file: The python script with the Data Analysis.